Cynthia Name Meaning: Origins and Significance

 In the 18th century, the poet and satirist Jonathan Swift wrote a series of love poems to a woman named Esther Johnson, whom he called “Stella”.
 In these poems, he referred to her as “Cynthia”, again alluding to the moon goddess and her association with love and romance.

-See also Bryce Name Meaning: Origins and Significance
+See also Ciara Name Meaning: Discover the Origin and Significance of the Name

 Overall, the name Cynthia has a rich history and deep roots in Greek mythology and literature.
 It remains a popular name today, with variations such as Cindy, Cyndi, and Thea.